dragino/modules/README.md

-modules
+Modules
 =======

-Things relates to modules, nodes, accessories.
+What you can find in this directory:

----- SCH/PCB ---> Schematic and PCB files for modules or nodes.
+- **Hardware** - Schematic and PCB files for modules or nodes.

-  |

-  |
+- **Libraries** - Libraries use for modules.

-  |- Examples ---> Examples Shows how to use the modules nodes.
+- **Examples** - Examples source code to shows how to use the modules/nodes.

-  |

-  |

-  |- Libraries ---> Libraries use for modules.